 Correct Weight / Growth Rate of the Boxer Dog

-You may find yourself with a purebred Boxer dog who is smaller than the breed standard and you may be worried about his or her size...questioning if you perhaps have a dwarf Boxer dog.
+You may find yourself with a purebred Boxer dog that is smaller than the breed standard and you may be worried about his or her size...questioning if you perhaps have a dwarf Boxer dog.

 Because the Boxer is a rather large dog (for technically being a medium breed), the growth rate for Boxer puppies greatly varies.